amitrajaraman/notes/hs-101/macro.md

 * Open-Market Operations (OMOs): The purchase and sale of Indian government bonds by the RBI.
 	To increase money supply, they buy bonds, paying with new dollars, which are deposited in banks increasing reserves, which banks use to make loans causing money supply to expand.
 	To reduce money supply, they sell government bonds, taking dollars out of circulation and the process works in reserve.
-Open-market sales of bonds takes rupees out of the hands of the public, thus reducing the quantity of money in circulation.
+Open-market sales of bonds take rupees out of the hands of the public, thus reducing the quantity of money in circulation.
 	These are easy to conduct and are the RBI's monetary policy tool of choice.

 # Lecture 32